allanmboyd/spidertest/README.md

 there may be multiple topics and each topic may contain multiple individual tests.

 Each reporter implements an interface defined within __Reporter.js__ (this is documented below and in the code).
-The reporter callback methods are invoked as the tests are iterated providing the necessary information to generated test reports in a variety of formats at different levels of detail as required.
+The reporter callback methods are invoked as the tests are iterated providing the necessary information to generate test reports in a variety of formats at different levels of detail as required.

 TODO
 ----

-- Provide a means to add request headers to be specified for tests
 - Expose more options
+- Allow tests to be selected based on response header values
 - Better support JSON and XML responses (e.g. like finding URLs in these docs and using them)
 - Maybe support other kinds of HTTP request (other than GET)